ABOUT KELLY RICHEY

 In 2014, Kelly Richey joined the TrueFire family, one of the oldest and most respected online guitar instruction platforms.
 Based on her teaching experience and an encyclopedic knowledge of blues guitar techniques and styles, TrueFire.com produced two videos instruction series, “Blues Grit” and “Focus On: Blues Rock Power Trio.”
 Kelly also hosts her own virtual classroom on their site, which allows students to learn at their own pace and on their own schedule.
-The TrueFire platform offers a customized lesson, private video messaging, a social learning environment, and access to the entire TrueFire library with over 25,000 guitar instruction videos.
+The TrueFire platform offers a customized lesson, private video messaging, a social learning environment, and access to the entire TrueFire library with over 25,000 guitar instruction videos..

 A warm, outgoing and dynamic guitar instructor with a unique and carefully crafted teaching style all her own, Kelly Richey is committed to building a connection with all her students no matter what their skill level or background may be.
-Kelly delivers expert instruction tailored to meet the needs of her individual students, so that they can achieve their full potential.
+Kelly delivers expert instruction tailored to meet the needs of her individual students so that they can achieve their full potential.

 Kelly Richey first became an “Artist on Tour” for the Cincinnati Arts Association in 2003.
 By 2006, Kelly had noticed a steep decline in the already limited resources allotted for music and arts education in many local public schools and communities she visited.
 As a student who had struggled in school because of dyslexia, Richey knew first-hand about the power of music and the positive impact it had had on her ability to learn and excel.
 In response, she founded Music for Change, a nonprofit organization focused on keeping music education alive in underfunded schools and communities.
 Through Music for Change, Kelly delivers school programs, blues history presentations, guitar instruction and songwriting workshops.
 She also volunteers her services to reach out to U.S. armed services veterans, holding free guitar workshops and giving vets access to all her online guitar-instruction resources.
 In 2017, Kelly established Writing for Change as part of her nonprofit organization committed to helping students and communities find their own unique voice.

 During this phase of intense personal growth and development, Richey realized that if she was truly going to help others, she would first need to help herself.
 In 2009, Richey surprised her friends, family and the music community by taking 18 months off the road, working with her own life coach, and committing herself to a life of total sobriety.
 When Kelly returned to her career as a touring musician, she did so at a pace that would allow her to not only complete her own certifications, but also launch her own personalized coaching practice, Powered by Intention.
-For almost a decade, Kelly has enjoyed working one-on-one with dozens of clients in person and via video Skype.
+For almost a decade, Kelly has enjoyed working one-on-one with clients in person and via video Skype.

 Since 2010, Kelly Richey has steadfastly maintained her commitment to a well-balanced lifestyle.
-Today Kelly tailors her schedule to meet her deepest passions, music and the healing arts.
+Today Kelly tailors her schedule to meet her deepest passions, music arts, creative arts, and the healing arts.
 By writing, recording and working with the best players the Midwest has to offer, this lifelong guitar-slinger revels in delivering her signature rock-solid wall of sound, whether she’s fronting her power trio or performing as a solo artist.

-By teaching guitar students, leading writing programs, providing private life coaching through Powered by Intention, and leading the nonprofits Music for Change and A Piece of Paper Always Listens, Kelly Richey has realized her dream of helping to build community through music and the healing arts.
+By teaching guitar students, leading writing programs, providing private life coaching through Powered by Intention, and leading the nonprofits Music for Change and Writing for Change, Kelly Richey has realized her dream of helping to build community through music and the healing arts.
 As a public speaker, Kelly also shares a more vulnerable side of herself by telling her own story, reading from her work, and performing original blues/rock tunes on acoustic guitar.
 It’s one more way of building connections between herself and her audience.